LoginRadius/docs/content/guide/enable-force-logout/index.md

 ## Step 1: Access Force Logout Section

-1. Login to your [LoginRadius Dashboard](https://dashboard.loginradius.com/dashboard) account.
+1. Login to your <a href="https://dashboard.loginradius.com/dashboard" target="_blank">LoginRadius Dashboard</a> account.
 Select your app, then from the left navigation panel, click **Security** and then navigate to the **Session Management** section.

 2. Click the down arrow, and the **Session Management** screen will appear.